Last Update: 10/19/21

 How much will MedPay cover?
 It depends upon the amount of MedPay coverage you bought when you got the car insurance.

 If you’ve been seriously injured in an auto accident here in Florida, then it’s highly likely that your medical bills are going to run much higher than the $10,000 PIP Coverage limits.
 At this point, you can submit an insurance claim to your personal health insurance carrier (Blue Cross and Blue Shield, Medicare, etc.).

 There is still the matter of covering the deductible here, but your health insurance should cover the health care costs over and above the deductible and the amount covered by PIP.

-Some medical providers will not want to wait for the litigation to be resolved.
-You may need to deal with the medical expenses and doctor bills and drug costs in the meantime.
-Moreover, once you receive victory in your case, the insurance companies that paid your medical bills will exert their “subrogation rights” or the right to be reimbursed from your award for the money that they paid on your bills.
+Note: Some medical providers will not want to wait for the litigation to be resolved to get paid (although some will treat you based on a Letter of Protection, which is a document that your personal injury lawyer will provide to your medical provider so you can get medical treatment in exchange for a promise to pay for the medical services out of any settlement or jury award you receive).
+Also, once you get a settlement or jury award in your case, the insurance companies that paid your medical bills will exercise their “subrogation rights” or their right to be reimbursed from your settlement for the money they paid for your medical care.

 - Pre-Existing Injury: How It Can Impact Your New Personal Injury Claim

 Do you have questions or comments?
 Then please feel free to send Alan an email or call him now at (954) 458-8655.